 Many people have a training plan in one form or another.
 From the very loose targets per week to the strict professional coach who have daily targets including nutrition and hydration.
 However you plan your time over a long period this structure is likely to be challenged through sickness or injury at one point or another.
 This weeks blog is looking at the challenge of how to replan when the dreaded lurgy strikes you down.
+Addressing the question to train or rest when struck down with sickness.
 It is high season for it right now and we regularly see our community through socia media fighting this one.

 This week I have been once again facing this issue having succumbed to yet another virus or another.
 This weeks pleasure was a particularly stomach bug that spanned four days and if I was targeting weight loss would have been a boon.
 Alas targets this week included two hours in the pool, three hours of running and five on the bike.
 So far this has been restricted to two hours of fairly pitiful running.
 This prompted the question should you train when unwell.
 The general consensus is no and rest is best.
 Getting out there while unwell merely dragging it out longer and resulting in you putting in such low quality miles that there really is no benefit from the activity.

 All well and good in theory but when your training is dropping off a cliff and you feel like walking up the stairs is a challenge it is easy to mildly panic that your next triathlon, ironman, sportive or marathon will become impossible due to skipping that brick session on a Tuesday evening.
 I am much to the frustration of my family a believer in the “kill or cure” approach of cracking on with some training if you even remotely feel able with the hope you can sweat it out and remove those germs from your being.
 The obvious other side to this that it completely wipes you out.
 Worth the risk in my book.